Eddie Hemmings (rugby league): Television career

 Hemmings was the main caller for nearly all live Super League matches broadcast on Sky Sports; the two matches broadcast live each week, plus all the play-offs and Grand Final matches.

 On 1 March 2019, Hemmings announced his retirement from commentary and on 19 April 2019, he commentated on Wigan vs St Helens, his final Super League game for Sky Sports before retiring.

-Influence

-On 13 February 2009, commentating on a St. Helens and Warrington match, Hemmings called for the names and numbers on the back of the Warrington away jersey to be changed as he found it hard to read.
-Warrington recognised this and two weeks later, in a match between Wakefield Trinity Wildcats and Warrington, Warrington altered their away jersey through having a white background behind the numbers.